 Greenwich Lodge Homestay – Michael & Jean Naturist B&B / Homestay in Northern NSW, Australia

 Mai Tai Resort – Mai Tai has been in operation since 2003 and is located on 5 acres, surrounded by rainforest with magical views.
 Only 10 minutes north of Port Douglas (north of Cairns).
-Mai Tai is an adults only boutique resort.
+Mai Tai is an adults only boutique resort and the website states it’s clothing optional around the pool.
 Contact: Anthony Roxburgh firstname.lastname@example.org or via their website http://www.maitai-resort.com.au

 U.S. Citizens: Passports are required for international air travel to all destinations outside the USA.
 U.S. residents and most citizens are required to have a visa in addition to a valid passport to enter Australia.

 Most nude beaches (and population) are on the eastern coast generally between Melbourne/Sydney in the south up to Brisbane and then Cairns further north, even to Port Douglas, a far northern city in Queensland, a great jumping off point for the Great Barrier Reef.
 Most of the nudist facilities and beaches are in Queensland, which is the state in the far northeast section of the country.